Loess Plateau: Sustainable development

+Background

-Soil erosion in the Loess Plateau is affected by many factors, including vegetation cover, precipitation, strength of winds, climate etc. However, human activities contribute the most to soil erosion in the Loess Plateau in recent years.
+The Loess Plateau suffers from one of the world's most severe soil erosion.
+Soil erosion in the region is affected by many factors, including vegetation cover, precipitation, strength of winds, climate etc. However, human activities contribute the most to soil erosion in the Loess Plateau in recent years.
+It is estimated from historical records that forest cover on the Loess Plateau declined by a factor of eight during the last three millennia, reaching a low in 1949 leading to yearly soil erosion of 3700 tons of soil per km2.
+Especially the northern and eastern parts of the region were once covered in forests.

 The population in the Chinese Loess Plateau has tripled from 1949 to 2000.
 It has reached 104 million people in 2000.
 More than 70% of slope land is used for agricultural activities.
 The farming activities on the steep slopes exposed the loess materials on the slope.
 When there is heavy rainfall and storms, the loess are easily washed away, which cause serious soil erosion.
-Most of the grassland is overgrazed and facing land degradation problem.
+In 1999 it was found that most of the grassland is overgrazed and facing land degradation problem.
 Also, mining and construction also contribute in causing soil erosion.

+Restoration projects

-Therefore, the Chinese government realized that it is critical to promote sustainable farming and soil conservation strategies in the Loess Plateau.
-The institute of soil and water conservation promoted a principle for conservational eco-agricultural construction.
+To promote sustainable farming and soil conservation strategies in the Loess Plateau, reforestation efforts were started during the 1960s.
+In 1999, the institute of soil and water conservation promoted a principle for conservational eco-agricultural construction.
 There are four main strategies: